-Please note we will not have Alberti programming for youth until Summer 2022.
-You can find our Alberti Program: At-Home materials here to do on your own!
+The Alberti Program will welcome participants again in summer 2023.
+In the meantime, you can find our Alberti Program: At-Home materials here to do on your own.
 If you have questions, please reach out through the Contact Us page.

 The Alberti Program is an outreach initiative of the Sam Fox School of Design & Visual Arts at Washington University in St. Louis, and is supported by partnerships with PGAV Destinations and The Divided City: an Urban Humanities Initiative.